Conhan93/MonsterLookup/README.md

 ## About

 Desktop app that lets you search for monsters from Dungeons and Dragons and easily view them and their actions, abilities and stats.
+For your DM:ing needs.
+Currently only supports monsters and spells that pops up when you select an ability containing spells.

 The app UI is built with [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) and supports both dark and light themes.
+Uses an embedded H2 database for local storage to cache recently fetched monsters and spells.

-The monster information is fetched from an open Dungeons and Dragons [API](https://www.dnd5eapi.co/) that lets you fetch information from monsters, items, spells, etc in JSON format.
+The information is fetched from an open Dungeons and Dragons [API](https://www.dnd5eapi.co/) that lets you fetch information from monsters, items, spells, etc in JSON format.

 ## Images